 Ufuya which translates to big house is a great restaurant in the Nago area just south of the Churaumi Aquarium.
 They do not accept reservations on weekends and tend to get very crowded.
 The waiting room outside of the restaurant has a water fountain, a wooden swing and a pineapple field which help its waiting patrons pass the time while they wait to be seated.

 Located just north of Nago City is Kouri Island, a part of the Nakijin Village.
 A visitor must cross two bridges to access the island.
 The first bridge connects the main island of Okinawa with Yagaji Island.
 The second, the Kouri Big Bridge is Japan’s longest toll free bridge spanning 1.2 miles; connecting Yagaji and Kouri Islands.
 Once there, travelers can take advantage of the beautiful beach and all it has to offer including swimming, snorkeling, kayaking and diving.
 Kouri is famous for producing delicious sea urchins, a delicacy in Japan.

 Nirai Kanai translated in the Okinawan Japanese means, closest place to heaven, and it is the name given to a mythical island where the gods are said to reside.
 According to Okinawan legend, the gods travel from the island each year to bless their people.
 An hour south of Nago City is Nanjo City where there is a bridge called the Nirai Kanai Bridge.
 The view from the bridge is breathtaking.
 There is an observation spot just above the tunnel that leads to the entrance of the bridge but finding a parking spot can be a challenge.

 Japan National Route 58 is an unusual highway that runs along the coast of Okinawa and continues to other islands.
 It starts at the Meiji Bridge in Naha and ends in Kagoshima.
-Sections of the highway running from island to island are not connected in any manner other than the name.
+Unfortuantely, sections of the highway running from island to island are not connected in any manner other than the name.